 Fig. 1 - The opening flyover of St. Mary's lake at Glacier National Park.
 See the location and how it looks today.

 We see in the lake's mirroring effect, especially to screen right, an image that reminds of a Rorschach ink blot.
-A Rorschach ink blot is perfectly symmetrical and the story that arises from it depends almost entirely on a doubled image.
+A Rorschach ink blot is perfectly symmetrical and the story that arises from it depends upon interpretation of a doubled image.
 Here, the Rorschach effect is caused by the water of the lake mirroring the mountains, sky and clouds.
 With a Rorschach ink blot, if we isolate one side and remove the mirror image, the feeling is had that we are only getting half the story.
 The mirror is required.
 Just as when we look at an illustration of a human body that only shows the left half, we must have the mirroring right for the image to be a whole.
 Which sounds so simplistic as to be passed over, but to pass that information over is to miss half the film.

 As the opening shot closes in on the crossfade that will take us into the 2nd shot, the helicopter/camera anticipates when it will pass the VW in the 4th shot, veering toward and moving in the direction of the spot on the Going-to-the-Sun highway where it will enter its closest approach with the car as the credits begin.

-This lake is St. Mary's lake filmed in Montana at the Glacier National Park.
+This lake in the opening is St. Mary's lake, filmed in Montana at the Glacier National Park.
 This screenshot I made from Google maps street view shows the same lake and Wild Goose Island and the location on the Going-to-the-Sun road.
 Montana is also known as the Land of the Shining Mountains, so Kubrick is making use of a location that has, in part, the same name as the movie, and may even suggest that not only individuals and the hotel may shine, but nature itself and the mountains in which the Overlook is embedded.

 2 Crossfade.
 (00:35 Crossfade ends, continue to 00:52.)